-- First, as buses reach the maximum age limit specified in the contracts, TfNSW should not simply approve operators replacing them on a like-for-like basis but should consider whether a smaller bus or buses could deliver the same services at lower cost, taking into account both the operating and capital costs of the bus. - Second, where patronage for a regular passenger services is very low and bus utilisation is below 10% over a six-month period, TfNSW should require operators to demonstrate why the current bus size should be maintained.64
+- First, as buses reach the maximum age limit specified in the contracts, TfNSW should not simply approve operators replacing them on a like-for-like basis, but should consider whether a smaller bus or buses could deliver the same services at lower cost, taking into account both the operating and capital costs of the bus or buses. - Second, where patronage for a regular passenger services is very low and bus utilisation is below 10% over a six-month period, TfNSW should require operators to demonstrate why the current bus size should be maintained.

-AECOM also found that there is a wide variation in purchase cost on the procurement panel for buses in the same category.65 This means that operators may be purchasing more expensive buses than are needed to deliver the minimum required levels of safety and service.
+AECOM also found that there is a wide variation in purchase cost on the procurement panel for buses in the same category for Category 3 and Category 4.
+This means that operators may be purchasing more expensive buses than are needed to deliver the minimum required levels of safety and service.
 In some instances, savings in warranty and maintenance costs may justify a higher purchase cost over the life of the bus.
-But we consider TfNSW should require bus operators to demonstrate theses savings before purchasing a more expensive bus which is funded by taxpayers.